 Data consistency also requires that the implementation team conducts validation and updating exercises.
 This is especially important because it is likely that the information might have been managed differently in the past.
 In any case, the designated team should strive to ensure data integrity, delivered through consistent processes, as you work closely with your MSP partner.

-change management that fuels adoption.
+change management that fuels MSP adoption

-This requires careful management of expectations using the right messaging and channels (e.g., company intranet, emails, internal newsletters, team meetings or all of the above).
+This requires careful management of expectations using the right messaging and channels (e.g., company intranet, emails, internal newsletter, team meetings or all of the above).
 Determining the audience and frequency of internal communications will be key to success and broad buy-in.
 Also consider whether communication should come from top down or corporate out.

-ongoing monitoring and governance.
+ongoing monitoring and governance

-The governance model clarifies the roles of every individual involved in the program, both internally and externally.
+A strong MSP governance model clarifies the roles of every individual involved in the program, both internally and externally.
 This is done by: